0nix/ggj21/twine/evidence_questioning.md

 ### 2.4 Nadine Leitzka's Picture (super leader +1 AND leader -1)

 You explain that the surveillance feed captured Nadine Leitzka crying over an object that was stored in the suitcase that she deliberately put away.
 It's safe to assume that the object that she cried over is this picture.
-It would be relevant to the investigation who are the people in the picture, and their clear important significance.
+It would be relevant to the investigation to know who are the people in the picture.
 You hand over the instant picture you took with the Pentacon 6 you had on hand at the time.
-A picture of a picture is a bit silly, but given the time constraints it was the best way to document the evidence.
+A picture of a picture smacks of tautology, but given the time constraints it was the best way to document the evidence.

 Sergeant Bayer looks at the dossier, then at the picture, then the dossier, then the picture again, puzzled.